awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-using-mof-file.md

    1. **Pre Reboot Script**: \(Optional\) Specify a script to run if the configuration has indicated that a reboot is necessary\.
 The script runs before the reboot\.
 The script must be a single line\.
 If you need to add additional lines, separate lines by using semicolons\.

 1. In **Targets**, choose either **Specifying tags** or **Manually Selecting Instance**\.
 If you choose to target resources by using tags, then enter a tag key and a tag value in the fields provided\.
-For more information about using targets, see [Using Targets and Rate Controls with State Manager Associations](systems-manager-state-manager-targets-and-rate-controls.md)\.
+For more information about using targets, see [Using targets and rate controls with State Manager associations](systems-manager-state-manager-targets-and-rate-controls.md)\.

 1. In **Specify schedule**, choose either **On Schedule** or **No schedule**\.
 If you choose **On Schedule**, then use the buttons provided to create a cron or rate schedule for the association\.

 1. In **Advanced options**:
    + In **Compliance severity**, choose a severity level for the association\.
 Compliance reporting indicates whether the association state is compliant or noncompliant, along with the severity level you indicate here\.
-For more information, see [About State Manager Association Compliance](sysman-compliance-about.md#sysman-compliance-about-association)\.
+For more information, see [About State Manager association compliance](sysman-compliance-about.md#sysman-compliance-about-association)\.

 1. In **Rate control**, configure options for running State Manager associations across a fleet of managed instances\.
-For more information about these options, see [Using Targets and Rate Controls with State Manager Associations](systems-manager-state-manager-targets-and-rate-controls.md)\.
+For more information about these options, see [Using targets and rate controls with State Manager associations](systems-manager-state-manager-targets-and-rate-controls.md)\.

    In **Concurrency**, choose an option:
    + Choose **targets** to enter an absolute number of targets that can run the association simultaneously\.